Regret Analysis of Learning-Based MPC with Partially-Unknown Cost Function: Introduction

 \subsection{Exploration/Exploitation Trade-Off}

-An inherent challenge in LBMPC is that of dual-control, which is the problem of jointly optimizing the control to minimize a cost function (of the states and control inputs) and to steer the system in a way that provides more information about any unknown system dynamics or cost function parameters \cite{Mesbah2018StochasticMP}.
-This challenge is often termed the \textit{exploration}/\textit{exploitation} trade-off.
-This trade-off has been formally studied in the setting of stationary or weakly-nonstationary multi-armed bandits (MAB's) \cite{thompson1933likelihood,agrawal2013thompson,mintz2017non}, RL for finite Markov chains \cite{heger1994consideration, pashenkova1996value, gaskett2003reinforcement, jaksch2010near, moldovan2012safe, biyik2019efficient, budd2020markov}, and RL for linear control systems \cite{735224, Vrabie2009AdaptiveOC, KiumarsiKhomartash2014ReinforcementQF, KiumarsiKhomartash2017HCO}.

-Extending these ideas to study the exploration/exploitation trade-off for RL of nonlinear control systems is nontrivial.
-Most work on MAB's assumes stationarity or weak-stationarity.
-This is partly because computing the optimal policy for non-stationary bandits is PSPACE-hard \cite{papadimitriou1999complexity}.
-In the setting of RL of control systems, the majority of work on the exploration/exploitation trade-off has focused on linear control systems \cite{Klenske2016DualCF, pmlr-v97-cohen19b, pmlr-v119-simchowitz20a, Lale2020RegretBO}.
-The reason is that the optimal controller for linear systems with a quadratic cost is completely characterized by the Algebraic Ricatti Equation, which allows this body of work to convert the RL problem into simply a parameter estimation problem.
-However, for nonlinear control systems there is no such simple characterization of the optimal controller, and so alternative approaches are needed.
+A challenge in LBMPC is to jointly optimize the control to minimize a cost function and to steer the system to get more information about unknown system or cost parameters \cite{Mesbah2018StochasticMP}.
+This \textit{exploration}/\textit{exploitation} trade-off and has been formally studied in the setting of MAB's \cite{thompson1933likelihood,agrawal2013thompson,mintz2017non}, RL for finite Markov chains \cite{heger1994consideration, biyik2019efficient, budd2020markov} and for linear systems \cite{735224, KiumarsiKhomartash2017HCO, pmlr-v97-cohen19b, pmlr-v119-simchowitz20a}.
+Most work on MAB's assumes (weak-)stationarity because computing the optimal policy with non-stationary is PSPACE-hard \cite{papadimitriou1999complexity}.
+In RL of control systems, past work on nonlinear systems is limited \cite{koller2018learning, gros2019data, kakade2020information, wabersich2020performance, fan2020, boffi2021regret} because the optimal controller for linear systems with a quadratic cost is completely characterized by the Algebraic Ricatti Equation: This allows one to convert the RL problem into simply a parameter estimation problem.
+However, extending these ideas to nonlinear systems is nontrivial as there is no such simple characterization of the optimal controller, and so alternative approaches are needed.
+We design a learning-based controller for nonlinear and non-stationary systems where the policy explores to improve the estimation methodology embedded in the learning mechanism.